kevinyswong/kevinyswong.github.io/index.md

 If reality is too harrowing, complexity too abstract, drifts of form too difficult, explorations on the nature of the written story too barren, laid too bare to the bone, we have no choice but to accept fantasy and the conventional components of a narrative: plot and character.
+Yes, it is that we have no choice but to rely on these usual literary techniques.
 And if we must accept these narrative devices, why have I made all this fuss about not needing plot?
-But first some context on this situation I have put the readers in so they don't feel duped: in the course of my journey reading a variety of works, I have encountered some pieces by amateur writers whose works turned out to be like clickbait, drawing in readers by promising to explain a fancy or important concept but which in the end failed to do so or even, by their own admission, were just the writers' thought process of working out what they still do not understand, baby steps, a rudimentary draft—and so we readers are left dangling, unsatisfied—to which I say, back to the drawing board with you and your half-baked guessing; stop adding chaos and pollution to an already disorganized, noisy world riddled with misinformation.
-This militant response of mine is not to come across as unduly intolerant, but said writers made a promise, and they failed to deliver, yet they continue to share their incomplete work with misleading claims rather than fix their troubles before shamelessly spreading it further—it's a waste of everyone's time.
-I am not one of these writers.
 The point of this exercise is to demonstrate that plot is not the principal component of a satisfying novel—of course I'm using plot and characters in my novel, for what is a novel made of but precisely those things, and a generally accessible novel at that?
 The alternative is simply too esoteric, too arcane, too intellectualized to be much more than a fancy experiment to preoccupy brainy folks with mental weight-lifting—such a manifestation dissipates from one's life as soon as one puts down the dumbbells and showers off one's sweat from the gym, which is to say that there has been no impact, no lessons learned, no new perspectives gained, but just an interlude of staring at oneself lifting in the mirror.
 But I am showing that plot is secondary, not primary, that it is a consequence of other elements, that many have come before who have done away with it altogether.
 Further, I am showing to what degree a novel does not depend on plot, to what degree it is not necessary, to dissociate in the conventional conception a novel from plot and character.

 I will say that there is a satisfaction in writing, both in the process and also afterwards, of having put together in one place something that coalesces all of